lintonye/learnreact.design/_drafts/2017-08-21-react-native-vs-hybrid.md

     - On Web, to simulate native interface, a lot of things have to be done in JS, which is slow.
     - On RN, JS code is like glue that connects native parts together.
 Native code does the heavylifting.

+- hybrid
+  - a framework that attempts to mimic native controls using HTML/CSS.
+We’re not using a framework that tries to compile another language to native code, or make a cross-platform app from a single codebase.
   <a name="endofpost">